aws-powertools/powertools-lambda-typescript/docs/features/validation.md

     ```

     1. You can pass your own `ajv` instance to any of the validation methods.
 This is useful if you want to configure `ajv` with custom options like keywords and more.

-## Should I use this or Parser?

-One of Powertools for AWS Lambda [tenets](../index.md#tenets) is to be progressive.
-This means that our utilities are designed to be incrementally adopted by customers at any stage of their serverless journey.

-For new projects, especially those using TypeScript, we recommend using the [Parser](parser.md) utility.
-Thanks to its integration with [Zod](http://zod.dev), it provides an expressive and type-safe way to validate and parse payloads.

-If instead you are already using JSON Schema, or simply feel more comfortable with it, the Validation utility is a great choice.
-It provides an opinionated thin layer on top of the popular [ajv](https://ajv.js.org) library, with built-in support for JMESPath and AWS service envelopes.

-When it comes to feature set, besides the type-safe parsing, the Parser utility also provides a rich collection of built-in schemas and envelopes for AWS services.
-The Validation utility, on the other hand, follows a more bring-your-own-schema approach, with built-in support for JMESPath and AWS service envelopes to help you unwrap events before validation.

-Additionally, while both utilities serve specific use cases, understanding your project requirements will help you choose the right tool for your validation needs.

-Finally, in terms of bundle size, the Validation utility is slightly heavier than the Parser utility primarily due to ajv not providing ESM builds.
-However, even with this, the Validation utility still clocks in at under ~100KB when minified and bundled.